Russian Airborne Forces: Armament and equipment

 The VDV are fully equipped with Barmitsa and Ratnik infantry combat suits as of 2018.
 Andromeda-D, Barnaul-T and Dozor automated control systems, AS-1 snowmobiles, four wheelers, a specially-created uniform for hot climates and Nanuk Arctic gear, reconnaissance-control and planning modules and the REX-1 counter-unmanned aerial vehicle rifle-like, man-portable jammer developed by Kalashnikov Group subsidiary ZALA Aero Group are also being introduced into service.
 Portable versions of the Garmony air defence radar, modernized reconnaissance and artillery fire control posts and Aistyonok and Sobolyatnik radars are being supplied to the VDV.
 The Russian Airborne Forces have also received new special-purpose controlled wing-type parachutes.
+VDV servicemen performing tasks in Ukraine received VKPO 3.0 all-season field uniform kits in 2023.
+The automatic cargo parachute system Junker-DG-250 passed acceptance trials and began to be supplied in November 2023.
+VDV also reportedly use the Lesochek EW system.